organisciak/dissertation/document/1_intro.md

 The proposed dissertation studies the problem of such variance, and investigates how it can be controlled both a priori and posterior to data collection.
 Doing so will incorporate the body of existing research, my past work in the area, and two new studies of pertinent sub-problems within the larger research problem.

+At the heart of this study is the assumption of honest-but-biased contributors.
+Rather than focusing on finding dishonest or unreliable contributors, a well-studied problem in crowdsourcing, this dissertation focuses

 Introduction
 =============